creditstxt/credit-requirement/text.md

 ## Purpose

-These terms ensure that this software, and contributors to it, receive due credit for their contributions to other work, to build project credibility and contributor reputations.
+These terms ensure that this software and contributors to it receive due credit for their contributions to other work, to build project credibility and contributor reputations.

 ## Credit